 3. Configure the shared IDM repository.

-This step assumes that you have set up the identity store, and exported the DS CA certificate from identities.example.com (as shown in Step 4 of Secure connections).
+This step assumes that you have set up DS and exported the DS CA certificate from directory.example.com (as shown in Step 4 of Secure connections).

 • Import the DS CA certificate into the IDM truststore: